Alex Martinis Roe, Free Associations, 2010, altered installation view, 20 minute durations, masonite, hardwood, tile grouting, acrylic paint, chalk.

-Established in 2005 the Gertrude Contemporary and Art and Australia Emerging Writers Program provides new opportunities for emerging visual arts writers to contribute to the critical discussion of Australian contemporary art.
+The Gertrude Contemporary and ARTAND Australia Emerging Writers Program provides a unique opportunity for emerging visual arts writers to contribute to the critical discussion of Australian contemporary art.

 Run in partnership with Australia’s leading art magazine ARTAND Australia, this program is based in Melbourne and Sydney.
 It offers four emerging writers the opportunity to develop their writing practice, publish their work and gain further insight into the field of contemporary art writing.

 The program contributes to the growth of a rich and insightful critical culture around contemporary art, providing participants with professional development and mentorship.
 Established in 2005, it is the longest-running program of its kind in Australia and offers unparalleled access to professional networks and the opportunity to publish in Australia’s most important art magazine.